mesosphere/marathon/docs/docs/multirole.md

 }
 ```

-Marathon will then revive offers for the role `slave_public` and match offers allocated to the role `slave_public` in order to launch this app.
+Marathon will then revive offers for the role `slave_public` and match offers allocated to the role `slave_public` in order to launch this service.

 # Group role